pellared/otel-logs-talk/outline.md

 - an array of any value, meaning that the first item in an array can be a string and the second item can be an integer
 - a map of string to any value, meaning you can compose any nested structure like a Matryoshka doll,
 - or even a binary object,
-- at last in can be nothing.
+- at last it can be nothing.

 You can approximate it to something like BSON format.